julianrasou/jrs-post-analytics/README.txt

 No, it will be only shown if there is at least one option enabled.

 == Changelog ==

+= 1.1.0 =
+* Added option to cange reading speed for the analytics calculations
+* Optimized by loading analytics to post metadata on page save instead of calculating analytics for every user

 = 1.0.0 =
 * Initial release